One of our readers shares things learned about travel nursing from her 3+ years of experience.

 If possible, get an RV of some sort… nothing better than coming home to your own bed!!!
 Usually

 During the Assignment

-Have fun and go explore!
+Have fun and explore!
 Go on an adventure!
 Try new foods!
-My kids and I check out places featured Diners, Drive-ins and dives in just about every city we have traveled to.
-There is a pit BBQ place in Baltimore in the parking lot of a strip joint across the street from an adult bookstore in a very sketchy area BUT THE FOOD WAS AMAZING!!!!
+My kids and I check out places that featured Diners, Drive-ins, and dives in just about every city we have traveled to.
+There is a pit BBQ place in Baltimore in the parking lot of a strip joint across the street from an adult bookstore in a very sketchy area, BUT THE FOOD WAS AMAZING!!!!

 Try not to do the “well at my staff job we did…” or ” at such and such hospital we did….” you don’t work there anymore, and it makes you look bad to the permanent staff.
 Unless patient safety is at risk, then, by all means, correct the issue!!!